Emaway/Data-Analytics-Projects/README.md

 Summary

-This repository consists of multiple projects necessary to develop data analytic skills.
-This starts from data acquisition, data cleaning, data exploration, data analyses and interpretation, create visualization using various techniques.
+This repository consists of multiple projects necessary to develop data analytics skills.
+This starts from raw data acquisition, data cleaning, data exploration, data analyses and interpretation, create visualization using various techniques.
 This project is a part of the UC [Berkeley Data Analytics Boot Camp](https://bootcamp.berkeley.edu/data/).
 Other projects can be found at the [main GitHub repo](https://github.com/Emaway?tab=repositories).

 Data analytics and visualization skills applied to complete projects include:-